alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-30-the-hadith-much-laughter-kills-the heart.md

 ---
-layout: post
-title: "The Hadith: 'Much laughter kills the heart'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 20355-1"
 hijri: Muharram 11, 1442 AH
 lang: en
-category: ["tafsir", hadiths, mawdu-daif]
-summary: "Research and verification show that the phrase that you have mentioned in the question reading: 'May Allah be merciful to the one who knows his own limits' has no origin in any of the variant narrations."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 20355-1
+summary: 'Research and verification show that the phrase that you have mentioned in the question reading: ''May Allah be merciful to the one who knows his own limits'' has no origin in any of the variant narrations.'
+title: 'The Hadith: ''Much laughter kills the heart'''
 ---

 Question: